 4. Split your sample groups equally and randomly.

-For tests where you have more control over the audience -- like with emails -- you need to test with two or more audiences that are equal in order to have conclusive results.
+For tests where you have more control over the audience — like with emails — you need to test with two or more equal audiences to have conclusive results.

 5. Determine your sample size (if applicable).